 Fiberglass is a major structural component of a snowboard.
 Different weaves and placement of fibreglass within a snowboard can influence its flex pattern, strength and weight.
 All snowboards contain “unidirectional” glass fabric (with most of the fibres running the length of the snowboard).
 Torsionally stiff snowboards use additional layers with the fibres running diagonally.
 Any layer may be reinforced with carbon fiber or Kevlar, which can help reduce the snowboard’s weight while improving its strength.

-There are three main types of riding styles which would determine what type of snowboard is right for you:
+There are now four main types of riding styles which would determine what type of snowboard is right for you: